mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Shen Hui laughed, and while laughing felt her eyes go damp.
 She quickly raised her hand and pressed the back of it to the corner of her eye.

-In the distance came the sound of the train approaching—a heavy rumble that rolled in along the tracks.
+In the distance came the sound of the train approaching, a heavy rumble rolling in along the tracks.

-Man-yi straightened from the column.
-She walked up to Shen Hui.
+Man-yi straightened from the column and walked up to Shen Hui.
 They stood very close.
 The crowd on the platform flowed around them; no one paid them any attention.

-Shen Hui was wearing the white shirt again today—the one she'd arrived in and was leaving in.
+Shen Hui was wearing the white shirt again today, the one she'd arrived in and was leaving in.
 The top button, which she had undone in Tsim Sha Tsui two days ago, she had since done back up.
-Man-yi reached out and adjusted her collar, her fingers touching that button.
+Man-yi reached out and adjusted her collar, fingers touching that button.

 "Don't button it," she said.
 "It looks better open."

 Her fingers rested at Shen Hui's collar for two seconds, then withdrew.

 The train arrived.
 The doors opened; people surged on board.

 Shen Hui picked up her travel bag.
 She looked at Man-yi.
 Man-yi looked at her.